MapsPeople/docs/src/web/v4/live-data.md

 Note that since there is no guarantee of which Live Data you receive first, and Locations can have multiple Live Data updates on different Domains, we recommend checking the `lastModifiedTimeStamp` of each Live Data update to select which one to render.

+#### Displaying Occupancy as Numbers or Percentages

+In the web-app and kiosk, the default functionality is to display occupancy as an absolute number.
+However, there is a built-in function to determine whether to display occupancy as a number, or as a percentage of the maximum capacity.
+To utilise this, a custom property must be set for the Location, with the key `livedataRenderOccupancyAs` and the value `% utilization`.

 ## Handling Live Data Events

 While only a few lines of code can get things moving around on a map, there are of course more handles that are relevant to create a robust and user-friendly real-time map experience.